 In this sense, in short, this new form of control is the one-dimensional society and one-dimensional thinking.
 It is the ideology of developed industrial society – which is in one of its forms the “Welfare State”.
 In other words, a society and a thought that reaffirm themselves in the most varied spheres (particularities) in a positive way, rationalizing the irrational and harmonizing/suppressing negative (subversive) thinking, thus removing the (concrete) potentiality of other alternative forms of society (of transformation of the real).

 Overall, I found two aspects especially interesting.
 The first is that Marcuse does not fail to reaffirm that the social mode of production, and not technique, is the basic historical factor.
-The second is that the technological dilemma is not about a simple denial or affirmation in the abstract, a technology can serve, at the same time, a capitalist or socialist society; however (!), this does not imply that technological and scientific transformations are not materializations of the values of a given society.
+The second is that the technological dilemma is not about a simple denial or affirmation in abstract, a technology can serve, at the same time, a capitalist or socialist society; however (!), this does not imply that technological and scientific transformations are not materializations of the values of a given society.
 That is, the values of a technology are not mere complements or external to it, but the technology itself is the materialization of these values.
 Scientific knowledge ditto.

 Finally, an account of the importance of dialectical thinking that permeates the book.
 The other day I was following a discussion on the internet in which both sides were right and wrong at the same time.
 Right because they pointed out real specificities about what they were discussing.
 Wrong because they denied the specificities pointed out to each other because, apparently, they were exclusive.
 That is, by denying the contradiction of what the other said, they lost sight of the more complex totality.
 Thus, they left a part of reality behind, misunderstood.
 They then fell into a kind of endless discursive battle.
 Anyway, despite being counter-intuitive (after all, the capitalist society structurally conditions us to have a one-dimensional thinking), it is perfectly possible to think of reality through the contradictory.
 And, although there are several, perhaps this is the greatest lesson that can be taken from the work: the refusal of unidimensional thinking and the practice of dialectical thinking.
-A feat that Marcuse performs with method and mastery throughout the work.
+A feat that Marcuse performs with method and mastery throughout the book.

 By the way, the last page is synthetically exceptional: